 A hands-on workshop on nanosatellite mission design and testing will be provided for a limited number of selected participants.

-An industry exhibition will be organized in conjunction with the Symposium.
+An industry exhibition will be organized by the Local Organizers in conjunction with the Symposium.
 Information on the exhibition opportunities are provided here.
 For more information on the exhibition please contact:

 Mr. Moisés Souto